R-Sweke/DeepQ-Decoding/README.md

   <li>The results obtained when executing the above large scale training procedure on a d=5 surface code lattice for both X noise and depolarizing noise </li>
 </ol>

 Each of the above sections of the README is also contained within a jupyter notebook that can be found inside the "example_notebooks" folder of the repo, and within which the code cells can be run.
-In addition, all the scripts necessary forThe large-scale distributed iterative training procedure described in Section 4 can be found inside the "cluster_scripts" folder of the repo, and following the instructions in Section 4 should allow you to run this procedure on your own HPC cluster, provided it utilizes the slurm workload manager.
+In addition, all the scripts necessary for the large-scale distributed iterative training procedure described in Section 4 can be found inside the "cluster_scripts" folder of the repo, and following the instructions in Section 4 should allow you to run this procedure on your own HPC cluster, provided it utilizes the slurm workload manager.

 The main goal of this repo is to allow you to reproduce for yourself in a straightforward and transparent way all the results contained in Section 5, and additionally to obtain new decoders, and to implement these decoders easily in practice within an experimental or computational setting.